serraict/serraict.github.io/_posts/thoughts/2018-07-17-work-life-balance.md

 ---
 {% include JB/setup %}

+In this video, Rich Sheridan talks about an experiment where parents brought their new-born kids to work.

 > There isn't a work-life balance -
 > there is life.
 > Life must be in balance.